opencog/atomspace/README.md

 ready to move up to the next level.

 ### Atoms and Values
-Currently, one of the primary conceptual and performance splits are between "Atoms" and "Values".
+One of the primary conceptual distinctions in Atomese are between "Atoms" and "Values".
+The distinction is made for both usability and performance.
 Atoms are:

 * Used to represent graphs, networks, and long-term stable graphical relations.
-* Indexed (by the AtomSpace) and enable the rapid search and traversal of graphs.
+* Indexed (by the AtomSpace), which enables the rapid search and traversal of graphs.
 * Globally unique, and thus unambiguous anchor points for data.
 * Immutable: can only be created and destroyed, and are effectively static and unchanging.
-* Large, bulky, heavy-weight.
+* Large, bulky, heavy-weight (because indexes are neccessarily bulky).

 By contrast, Values, and valuations in general, are:
 * A way of holding on to rapidly-changing data, including streaming data.
 * Hold "truth values" and "probabilities", which change over time as new evidence is accumulated.
-* Provide a per-Atom key-value store (noSQL database).
+* Provide a per-Atom key-value store (a mini noSQL database per-Atom).
 * Are not indexed, and are accessible only by direct reference.
-* Small, fast, fleeting.
+* Small, fast, fleeting (no indexes!)

 Thus, for example, a piece of knowledge, or some proposition would be stored as an Atom.
 As new evidence accumulates, the truth value of the proposition is adjusted.
 Other fleeting changes, or general free-form annotations can be stored as Values.
 Essentially, the AtomSpace looks like a database-of-databases; each atom is a key-value database; the atoms are related to one-another as a graph.
+The graph is searchable, editable; it holds rules and relations and ontologies and axioms.
+Values are the data that stream and flow through this network.

 ### More info
 The primary documentation for the atomspace and Atomese is here: